btmills/fancyscript/README.md

 ### Automatic return values

-If the last statement of a function is an epression contained in an ExpressionStatement, it is automatically returned.
+If the last statement of a function is an expression contained in an ExpressionStatement, it is automatically returned.

 ```JavaScript
 fn isEven (x) { x % 2 === 0 }